-Global Logistics Scene is dominated by a handful of ten to twelve multi national Companies followed by smaller companies all together numbering below fifty.
+Global Logistics Scene is dominated by a handful of ten to twelve multinational Companies followed by smaller companies altogether numbering below fifty.
 Entire global trade is facilitated by these service providers.
 Major players in the field are lead by DHL, Kuehne + Nagel, Schenker/BAX, UPS, Geodis, Expeditors, Agility, CEVA Logistics, Hellman worldwide logistics, etc.

 Most of the logistics players have been traditionally freight forwarders dealing with cargo bookings coupled with origin and destination services.
-However as the global business practices changed and supply chain managements started gaining ground, these companies realized the potential of being able to offer multiple services including ground transportation, warehousing and contract logistics under one umbrella as the future trend and quickly turned themselves to acquire the required capabilities and have managed to become single window service providers on global scale.
+However, as the global business practices changed, and supply chain managements started gaining ground, these companies realized the potential of being able to offer multiple services including ground transportation, warehousing, and contract logistics under one umbrella as the future trend and quickly turned themselves to acquire the required capabilities and have managed to become single window service providers on global scale.

-In any supply chain, these 3PL Service providers further outsource certain functions and segments to many other local service providers.
+In any supply chain, these 3PL Service Providers further outsource certain functions and segments to many other local service providers.
 Any SCM expert would naturally wonder if it is possible to deal directly with the other service providers and cut out the 3PL Lead provider and thereby save some cost.
 In a global scenario, this would not be possible for many reasons.

 A principle company may not be able to get into the local situation be it with transportation or customs or legal compliance and is better left to the 3PL to deal with it effectively.
-By virtue of the size of these companies 3PL logistics providers have built core competencies and capabilities in all of the functions namely Freight, Customs Clearance and Contract Logistics and are equipped with cutting edge technology to support international operations and provide visibility to the customers at all time.
+By the size of these companies 3PL logistics providers have built core competencies and capabilities in all of the functions namely Freight, Customs Clearance and Contract Logistics and are equipped with cutting edge technology to support international operations and provide visibility to the customers at all time.
 3PL companies rely heavily on electronic exchange of data and information in their businesses.

 SCM strategy of the company today aims at converting logistics cost to transactional cost and thus avoids any investments into managing Supply Chain.